natalieagus/50002/docs/Labs/lab5.md

   - Converting C code into Beta assembly with procedure contract
   - In particular, to implement callee entry sequence and exit sequence

-By the end of this lab, you should have a deeper understanding in how compilers work in transforming *functions* in high-level languages into *procedures* in assembly, and linking them together during runtime.
+By the end of this lab, you should have a deeper understanding in how compilers work in transforming **functions** in high-level languages into **procedures** in assembly, and linking them together during runtime.

 ## Introduction
 In this lab you will have the opportunity to write your first Beta assembly language program.
 Your task is to write a scoring subroutine for the game of **“Moo”**, a numeric version of [Mastermind®](https://en.wikipedia.org/wiki/Mastermind_(board_game)).

-In **Moo**, you try to guess the secret 4-digit number.
+In **Moo**, you will try to guess the secret 4-digit number.
 * Each guess is **scored** with a count of **“bulls”** and **“cows”**.
 * Each **“bull”** means that one of the digits in the guess matches both the **value** and **position** of a digit in the secret number.
 * Each **“cow”** is a correctly guessed digit but its position in the guess *doesn’t match* the position in the secret.